leifliddy/podman-openwrt-builder-zyxel/README.md

 dnf install podman python3-podman python3-termcolor
 ```
 For other distros, it shouldn't be hard to find these packages.
-If all else fails you could always install the python libraries with pip:
+Alteratively you could install the python libraries via pip:
 ```
 pip3 install -r requirements.txt
 ```